Tashme Internment Camp: Closure

 Tashme was the first internment camp that was scheduled to close after the war, and by June 1946, families began to leave to find work in other provinces.
 In August 1946, Tashme officially closed, although some families stayed behind to clean up the location for the owners.
 The last family left in October 1946.
 This was the family of Shinichi Negoro, the organizer of the shoyu and miso factory.
-Shinichi Negoro, in addition to other entrepreneurial Japanese-Canadian families, planned to open a shoyu and miso factory in Ashcroft.
-While internees were in the process of being deported to Japan, and the Tashme factory was decommissioned, the Negoros were processing the raw supplies left over from the Tashme factory to move to their new factory.
+Shinichi Negoro, in addition to other entrepreneurial Japanese Canadian families, planned to open a shoyu and miso factory in Ashcroft.
+While internees were in the process of being deported to Japan, and the Tashme factory was decommissioned, the Negoro family were processing the raw supplies left over from the Tashme factory to move to their new factory.
 They left in early November 1946.